nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Listing contacts

-Lists all the contacts in the address book.
+Lists all the contacts in Teaching Assistant.

-Format: `list`
+Format: `clist`

 ### Deleting a contact

-Deletes an existing contact with the specified index in the address book.
+Deletes an existing contact with the specified index in Teaching Assistant.

-Format: `delete INDEX`
+Format: `cdelete INDEX`

 * `INDEX` refers to the index number shown in the displayed person list.
 * `INDEX` must be a positive integer 1, 2, 3, ...

 Example(s):

-* `delete 1`
+* `cdelete 1`

 ---

 ### Adding an entry

-Adds a new entry into the entry list.
+Adds a new entry into Teaching Assistant.

-Format: `eadd n/NAME [sd/START DATE] ed/END DATE [t/TAG]...`
+Format: `eadd n/NAME sd/START_DATE ed/END_DATE [t/TAG]...`

-* `START DATE` and `END DATE` are in the format `yyyy-mm-dd hh:mm`.
+* `START DATE` and `END DATE` are in the format `yyyy-mm-dd HH:MM`.
 * `START DATE` should be before `END DATE`.
 * Entries cannot overlap. i.e. Entries with overlapping timings will not be added.
-* `START DATE` is optional so that if the entry is a task with only a due date, it can be specified with only an end date.

 Example(s):

 * `eadd n/meeting sd/2021-02-15 21:00 ed/2021-02-15 23:00`
-* `eadd n/consultation ed/2021-02-15 23:00 t/consultation`
+* `eadd n/consultation sd/2021-02-15 22:00 ed/2021-02-15 23:00 t/consultation`

 ### Finding an entry

-Finds all entries whose name contain any of the specified keywords and displays them as a list.
+Finds all entries whose name contain all of the specified keywords and displays them as a list.

 Format: `efind KEYWORD [MORE_KEYWORDS]...`